whimax07/JArgParse/README.md

 ### What it can do.
+ - A single file with no dependence outside the standard library.
+ - Automatically generated help and information dialog.
  - Suppress stack traces from arg parse exceptions.
+ - Ability to use an enum for result indexing.

 ### Things to finish or add.
  - Add details of what it can and cannot do.